Best YouTube Reporting Tools for Agencies in 2026 (Honest 7-Tool Comparison)

 How do I report on YouTube comments and sentiment for clients?

 If you're using AgencyAnalytics, DashThis, Whatagraph, AgencyDashboard, GreyMetrics, or Looker Studio, you can't — those tools surface comment counts only.
 For comment-level sentiment, intent classification, audience-question extraction, and content-idea mining you need a dedicated comment intelligence tool.
-OneTube classifies every comment by intent and emotion across multiple dimensions and surfaces verbatim top audience questions and top content ideas in each Pulse Report.
+OneTube's Spy Mode classifies every comment on any public channel — your client's own plus their competitors' — surfacing verbatim top audience questions and top content ideas in each Pulse Report.
 Our comment intelligence deep-dive walks through the full pipeline.

 Is the YouTube Reporting API free for agencies to use?